 BCIT faces many of the same complex challenges as a small city, with stresses on transportation, power, and waste management systems.
 There are several examples of practices relating to SDG 11 across our campuses, including the daylighting of Guichon Creek, and the enhancement of pedestrian, cycling, and car-sharing infrastructure.
 We collect solar energy on rooftops, use signage to communicate projects that demonstrate sustainability in action, and continue to ensure green spaces on campus.

-Kathy Kinloch, President of BCIT
+Kathy Kinloch, Past President, BCIT

 “There are few more pressing issues today than helping humanity find ways to lighten its ecological footprint and live within the planets ecological carrying capacity.
 The Centre for Ecocities will contribute applied research, tools and training to help cities, in Canada and around the world, meet this essential challenge.”

 Education & Research

 Shop, eat and drink locally.
 Supporting neighbourhood businesses keeps people employed and circulates money back into your community.

 Commute in a sustainable way – bike, walk or take public transport.